Tata Institute of Social Sciences: Hyderabad

+TISS Guwahati off-campus was established in 2010 with the approval of the Academic Council and the Governing Board of TISS.
+TISS Guwahati has a 20-acre campus, sanctioned by the government of Assam.
+TISS Guwahati started with 3 academic programs i.e Masters Degree in Ecology, Environment & Sustainable Development, Masters in Social Work and Bachelors in Social Science in 2012.

 TISS has four campuses in all, with Mumbai and Tuljapur in Maharashtra, Hyderabad in Telangana, and Guwahati in Assam being the fourth.

 Governance

 The institute has a governing board nominated by the Government of India, Government of Maharashta, the University of Mumbai and the University Grants Commission along with representatives from the institute faculty.
 The chairperson of the governing board has functions similar to that of the chancellor of a conventional university.
 The academic council decides matters of academic nature and comprises faculty drawn from the institute's 4 campuses and as well as 6 external experts.

 Vice Chancellor

 The Vice Chancellor of the institute acts as both the academic and administrative head.
 The current VC is Prof. Badri Narayan Tiwari.

 Deputy Directors

 The deputy director (equivalent to post of pro-vice-chancellor) is the academic head of the institute.

 Rankings

 The National Institutional Ranking Framework (NIRF) ranked Tata Institute of Social Sciences 98th overall in India in 2024 and 58th among universities.